binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 1. We know about a small collection of vulnerable NPM packages.
 Some of which have high fan-in (many packages depend on them).
 2. The vulnerable packages have published patched versions
 3. Many packages are still consuming the vulnerable unpatched versions of the packages that have published patched versions
   * So although we could have removed a much larger number of vulnerable packages due to their persistence on depending on unpatched packages, we have not.
-I think this mostly comes down to visibility, awareness and education.
+I think this mostly comes down to lack of visibility, awareness and education.
+This is exactly what I'm trying to change.

 bithound supports:

 * JavaScript, TypeScript and JSX (back-end and front-end)
 * In terms of version control systems, only git is supported
 * Opening of bitbucket and github issues.
 * Providing statistics on code quality, maintainability and stability.
-I'm unsure how they do this though.
+I queried Adam on this, but not a lot of information was forth coming.

-Can be configured to not analyse some files.
-Very large repositories are prevented from being analysed due to large scale performance.
+bithound can be configured to not analyse some files.
+Very large repositories are prevented from being analysed due to large scale performance issues.

 Analyses both NPM and Bower dependencies and notifies you if any are: